Friday 26th March to Sunday 11th April 2021

 Thoughts During The 17 Day Break

-Even though I didn’t practice any guitar, I did have a few thoughts during the 17-day break in regard to my current experience and creating online content further on down the line:
+Even though I didn’t practice any guitar, I did have a few random thoughts during the 17-day break in regard to my current experience and creating online content further on down the line:

-There’s no feedback with an online course!
-This is a big problem because feedback is essential.
-Feedback is vitally important because it tells you when you’re doing something right and wrong.
+There’s also no feedback when learning online.
+This is a problem because feedback is essential.
+Feedback is vitally important because it tells you when you’re doing something right or wrong.
 Often, students think they’re doing something right, when they’re actually doing it wrong.
-It happens all the time.

-I’m calling this experience Guitar From Scratch, but it’s not really that.
+I’m calling this experience Guitar From Scratch, but it’s not really that is it?
 I am learning guitar from scratch from a technical perspective, but I still have an experienced musical eye to direct my practice sessions.
 This obviously gives me a big advantage over somebody literally starting out from scratch.

 And we’re off!